All Episodes

 It's against national security.

-I mean it to compared I would say the worst deal is the Iranian deal, you know, giving 150 billion dollars to the mullahs Iran thinking that they're gonna be cooperative.
+I mean, compared, I would say the worst deal is the Iranian deal, you know, giving $150 billion to the mullahs of Iran thinking that they're going to be cooperative.

 And have you seen any mainstream newspaper say this?

-Listen, I think the reason I'm number one in cable and our show's exploding is because we're telling the truth.
+Listen, I think the reason I'm number one in cable and our show's exploding is because we're telling the truth that the American people need to hear.

 See, this is the point.

-They don't care about Russian cons they don't care about Russian interference in our election.
+They don't care about Russian, they don't care about Russian interference in our election, do they?

-So let's go back one more time to the whole issue of the decision to fund the dossier by the by Clinton and her campaign and John Podesta funneling it through a law firm.
+So let's go back one more time to the whole issue of the decision to fund the dossier by Clinton and her campaign and John Podesta funneling it through a law firm.

-It turns out the DNC funnel money through the same law firm, and we learned this weekend that Obama funded money through the law firm to give to Fusion GPS.
+It turns out the DNC funneled money through the same law firm, and we learned this weekend that Obama funded money through the law firm to give to Fusion GPS.

 Okay.